• Skip to main content

 So long, layers – here are 4 ways to pull off the blunt cut

-We’re as loyal to soft, feminine layers as the next millennial, but the blunt cut’s strong entry into 2018 has caught our attention.
+We’re as loyal to soft, feminine layers as the next millennial, but the blunt cut’s strong entry into the spotlight has caught our attention.
 That sharp finish is too striking to overlook.

 Blunt cuts can make your hair look and feel healthier as they get rid of straggly ends.
 Sure, it’s a bold style (five words: Uma Thurman in Pulp Fiction).
 But if you’re scared, don’t be.
 There are different ways to pull it off if you want to play it safer.
 If in doubt, ask your hairdresser for their opinion.